endorama/endorama.github.io/content/posts/making-your-shell-scripts-bulletproof.md

 rm -fr /home/$USER/$folder
 ```

 This simple script is supposed to delete user provided `$folder` in user home directory.
-What do you think will happen if `$1` (shell script first argument) is not provided? 😱 It will delete all your home folder!
+What do you think will happen if `$1` (shell script first argument) is not provided? 😱 It will delete all your home folder.
 YAY.
-This is your worst nightmare because `rm` is reasonably fast and unlinks the files, which means the OS may decide to write on the just created free space almost immediately; before you realise and hit CTRL+C (**don't do that**, read [here][2]) a huge portion will have been unlinked already.
-Recovering them is very painful.
+This is bad because `rm` is reasonably fast and unlinks the files, which means the OS may decide to write on the just created free space almost immediately; before you realize and hit CTRL+C (**don't do that**, read [here][2]) a huge portion will have been unlinked already.
+Recovering them is painful.

 To prevent this you can use:
 ```